experiencor/test-repo/README.md

 + valid_annot_folder <= the folder that contains the validation annotations in VOC format.

 There is a one-to-one correspondence by file name between images and annotations.
-For custom dataset, it should be organized in this manner too.
-Otherwise, the training set will be automatically splitted into training set and validation set using the ratio of 0.8.
+If the validation set is empty, the training set will be automatically splitted into the training set and validation set using the ratio of 0.8.

 ## Edit the configuration file
 The configuration file is a json file, which looks like this: